eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 I chose to put my research statement here, not anywhere else.
 Up to this point, I’ve been signalling pieces about my motivation and research interests using the opening questions, projects, and my why story.
 The reader now has enough context and is ready for a punch.
 > All my experiences collectively shaped my research interests and motivated me to pursue graduate studies.
 Today, database systems provide a vital infrastructure to access high volumes of data in a variety of applications.
 Seeing the user-database barriers and the potential of data-driven decision-making in areas outside of CS (e.g., city planning and sustainability) incites my urge to build my work around the theme of facilitating user interaction with databases.
 With a deep understanding of the problem space and skills gained through solving problems in this space, I hope to continue this line of work by applying visualization and ML techniques to help database users access and make sense of data.

-I find this part becomes more candid and convincing when I **write it as if the PIs would actually read it** (and mine actually did).
-Also, it only becomes attractive when the interest goes both ways.
+I find this part becomes more candid and convincing when I **write it as if the PIs would actually read it** (and mine really did).
+Also, it only becomes attractive when the interest goes both ways (like a date).
 I wanted to show how they could help me but also what unique skills I could offer.
 > MIT CSAIL’s past and current work indicates its members’ unique strengths on this topic.
 Specifically, I would be excited to work with Dr. Tim Kraska and Dr. Sam Madden.
 Dr. Kraska has made outstanding contributions to enabling data analytics for individuals outside of CS using ML-inspired techniques.
 The sequential features of query sessions discussed in his recent work, IDEBench (SIGMOD’20), are fundamental to my work on sequence-aware query recommendation, where we empirically analyzed the query sequences in two real-life workloads.
 Extending my work under his supervision would give me strong support in leveraging query session information using ML techniques.
 My research interests also greatly overlap with Dr. Madden’s work, such as Data Civilizer, on building end-to-end systems to facilitate domain experts with data exploration.
 I would be excited to work with Dr. Madden by bringing my skills and experience in applying ML techniques to SQL queries.

 ### Where I See Myself